 Pupils also have the opportunities to visit Japan and to host visiting Japanese students.

-We follow the EDEXCEL GCSE which provides an excellent grounding for study post-16.
-Pupils start by learning the katakana alphabet and then extend their knowledge of kanji characters.
+We follow the new EDEXCEL 9-1 GCSE which provides an excellent grounding for study post-16.
+Pupils start by extending their knowledge of kanji characters.
 We then build up vocabulary and grammatical structures by studying a range of topics.
-The GCSE is taken at the end of Year 11 with speaking and writing modules contributing 27% each and listening and reading contributing 23% each.
+The GCSE is taken at the end of Year 11 with speaking and writing, listening and reading each contributing 25%.

 The Japanese society runs termly events such as sushi making workshops and movie nights.
 Recent showings have included Studio Ghibli’s “The Wind Rises” and “Ponyo”.